Frequently Asked Questions

 Where are Hospice services provided?

 The majority of Hospice patients are cared for in the comfort of their own home or their caregiver's home, but they may also receive care in nursing or adult care homes, in the hospital, or at Niagara Hospice House.
-Hospice care is provided by an interdisciplinary team of professionals including doctors, pharmacists, nurses, social workers, spiritual care coordinators, massage therapists, hospice aides, homemakers and volunteers who work with the patient, the family, and the patient's primary physician.
+Hospice care is provided by an interdisciplinary team of professionals including doctors, pharmacists, nurses, social workers, spiritual care coordinators, massage and music therapists, hospice aides, homemakers and volunteers who work with the patient, the family, and the patient's primary physician.
 Bereavement counselors are available to family members following the death of their loved one.

 When is the right time to contact Hospice?